Weight of Nirbhaya’s killers will decide how low they drop at the gallows

 New Delhi, Jan 09: More than a month before death warrants were issued in the Nirbhaya gangrape case, a jail in Bihar had been commissioned to make 10 execution ropes which are likely to be used for the four convicts scheduled to be hanged on January 22.

-The Buxar Jail, the only prison in the state having the required know-how, had received an instruction to the effect in the first week of December.
+The Buxar Jail, the only prison in the state has the required know-how, had received an instruction to the effect in the first week of December.

 Last minutes before a hanging: What Nirbhaya’s killers will face